Close Menu

 Verify Links

 According to Techopedia, 83% of companies experience a yearly phishing attack.
 Phishing is a scam where a hacker who pretends to be a reputable company sends you an email or message.
 The scam aims to get you to enter your details, like credit card numbers.
-For this reason, when you get emails even representing your bank that do not look reliable, do not click on any links in the message body.
+For this reason, when you get emails, even representing your bank that do not look reliable, do not click on any links in the message body.

 These cybercriminals will even email you URLs that will take you to cloned websites where, once information is entered, it is more likely to be logged and taken.
-That’s why before clicking on any link sent to you; for instance, if the scammer is impersonating your bank, you should contact your bank with a verified number and confirm if they have sent it to you.
-Many of these links will likely have errors in the URL, like typos or a misspelling, which should tip you off that those are probably phishing links.
+That’s why before clicking on any link sent to you, for instance, if the scammer is impersonating your bank, you should contact your bank with a verified number and confirm if they have sent it to you.
+Many of these links will likely have errors in the URL, like typos or misspellings, which should tip you off that those are probably phishing links.
 So, be careful about the messages you receive.

 Bottom Line